We are monitoring the COVID-19 situation very closely and will update this page with any changes to the summit.

 The Oregon Interscholastic Cycling League’s Leaders’ Summit will bring together coaches, assistant coaches, ride leaders, and parent volunteers—both new and experienced—to develop skills and knowledge, share strategies, and build community.
 This conference will promote a holistic approach to coaching that creates an environment in which young people can grow and thrive.

 The Oregon League is part of the National Interscholastic Cycling Association (NICA) family.
 NICA develops interscholastic and community-based cycling programs for student-athletes and coaches across the United States, and provides leadership services and governance for local leagues to produce quality mountain bike events.
 NICA has served approximately 40,000 student-athletes since 2009.
-Currently, NICA has 25 state and regional leagues and nearly 10,000 volunteer coaches who are working annually with almost 19,000 student-athletes from nearly 1,000 high schools and middle schools in the USA.
+Currently, NICA has 31 state and regional leagues and nearly 10,000 volunteer coaches who are working annually with over 20,000 student-athletes from nearly 1,000 high schools and middle schools in the USA.

 New coaches: The focus of the Leaders’ Summit will be about how to establish your team.
 The Leaders’ Summit will arm you with the knowledge, skills and resources available to assist you in establishing an official club sport at your local middle or high school.
-With over 700 NICA teams across 22 Leagues in 21 States in the US, we don’t have to reinvent any wheels in Oregon.
-Currently over 15,000 student-athletes participate in leagues across the country with league growth averaging 35% every year.
+Currently over 20,000 student-athletes participate in leagues across the country with league growth averaging 35% every year.
 This is an exciting time for kids and adult mentors in Oregon to be apart of the fastest growing youth mountain bike program in the US.

 We’re proud to offer NICA Certified First Aid training on Sunday from Adventure Medics.
 This course counts towards your level 2 or 3 coach licensing.